emigdioz/gplab_LS/README.md

-gplab_z
+gplab_LS
 =======

 Introduction
 ------------

-This is an improved GPLAB implementation.
+General implementation of local search over GPLAB focusing in symbolic regression and classification.
+This also is an improved GPLAB implementation.
 Focused on speed and new features.

 GPLAB is a [matlab][mt] genetic programming toolbox.
 Developed by Sara Silva and collaborators.
 Original implementation can be found in `gplab repository` http://gplab.sourceforge.net/

 The goal is to enrich the original gplab with the findings of our group.
 Some detailed information of our group can be found in http://www.tree-lab.org